 Honey bees have a tonne of behaviours that are fun to discover.
 One of the first things I noticed was the way they clamp on tight to a spot outside the hive entrance and beat their wings with everything they’ve got, a behaviour that’s commonly known as fanning (not to be confused with scenting).
 The fanning creates an air current inside the hive that helps evaporate nectar into honey and regulates the temperature of the brood nest.
 I took a few more photos today.

 The end of the video when it goes back to normal speed may not be 100% normal speed.
-I can tell by the way the sound began to flange.
-At any rate, during the slow-mo section, you can almost see the wings beating.
+During the slow-mo section, you can almost see the wings beating.
 I was able to slow it down even further on my computer, but the wings beating still only showed up as a blur.
 They crank it up a notch when they’re fanning like that.

 Anyway, the pheromone is also used to orient the bees to food and water sources, but this early in the year when snow is still on the ground (it snowed again today) and 15°C is not a daily occurrence, I’d say it’s mostly for orientating the young foraging bees on their maiden flights.

-The Nasonov gland at the tip of the honey bee’s abdomen releases a pheromone that helps foraging bees orient themselves to the hive.
-The pheromone was so thick in the air today, I could smell it an arm’s length from the hives.
+In any case, what I assume to be the Nasonov pheromone was thick in the air today.
+I could smell it an arm’s length from the hives.
 I took plenty of photos.